Limych/ha-gismeteo/README.md

 ## Installation

+**Note:** If you configure the integration through the Home Assistant GUI, the weather provider and sensors will be created at the same time.
+But you're limited to only one set of settings.
+When configuring via `configuration.yaml` file, you can create multiple weather providers.

+### Install from HACS (recommended)

+1. Have [HACS](https://hacs.xyz) installed, this will allow you to easily manage and track updates.
+1. Search for "Gismeteo Weather Provider".
+1. Click Install below the found integration.
+1. Configure integration via Home Assistant GUI or via your `configuration.yaml` file using the configuration instructions below.
+1. Restart Home Assistant

+### Manual installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 1. If you do not have a `custom_components` directory (folder) there, you need to create it.
 1. In the `custom_components` directory (folder) create a new folder called `gismeteo`.
-1. Download _all_\
-  the files from the `custom_components/gismeteo/` directory (folder) in this repository.
+1. Download file `gismeteo.zip` from the [latest release section][latest-release] in this repository.
-1. Place the files you downloaded in the new directory (folder) you created.
+1. Extract _all_ files from this archive you downloaded in the directory (folder) `gismeteo` you created.
+1. Configure integration via Home Assistant GUI or via your `configuration.yaml` file using the configuration instructions below.
 1. Restart Home Assistant

 ### Weather Provider Configuration